aimlapi/ambassador-program/README.md

 * Provide proof-of-concept demonstrations for identified issues
 * Maintain confidentiality about found vulnerabilities until they are resolved

-### 💰Reward Structure:💰
+### Reward Structure:

 * Critical Vulnerabilities: Up to $1,000
-* High Severity Issues: Up to $500
+* High Severity Issues: Up to $600
-* Medium Severity Issues: Up to $250
+* Medium Severity Issues: Up to $300
-* Low Severity Issues: Up to $50
+* Low Severity Issues: Up to $150

 Exact reward amounts will be determined based on the potential impact, complexity, and quality of the report.

 ### How to Participate:

-1. Register for our Bug Bounty program
+1.[ Register](https://forms.gle/DN9KtZ1MsfGZJuf66) for our Bug Bounty program
 2. Review our security policy and scope document
 3. Start hunting and submit your findings through our secure portal
 4. Engage with our security team for any necessary follow-ups

 ## **5. API Documentation Champions**

-Contribute to the development and improvement of our [API documentation](https://docs.aimlapi.com/), helping fellow developers understand and effectively use our AI/ML API.
+Contribute to the development and improvement of our API documentation, helping fellow developers understand and effectively use our AI/ML API.

 ### Responsibilities: